secretstartups/handbook/content/handbook/engineering/infrastructure/team/delivery/_index.md

 23. Canary environments: will own the rollout capability of the canary environments.
 They'll work closely with Reliability to ensure full environment management.
 24. Deployment and release test environments: Pre, Staging, Release: will own the rollout capability of the test environments.
 They'll work closely with Reliability to ensure full environment management.
 25. Deployment and release production environment: will own the rollout capability of the Production environment.
 They'll work closely with Reliability to ensure full environment management.
-26. Deployment dashboards: Delivery::Deployments will own a set of dashboards to guide the team's work on designing effective deployment processes.
+26. Deployment dashboards: Delivery:Deployments will own a set of dashboards to guide the team's work on designing effective deployment processes.
 Dashboards, or templates, will also be needed to evaluate the effectiveness of individual deployment and release pipelines.

 ## How we work